ReachableCEO/TSYSGroupHandbook/src/Board/charters/ForProfit-Committee-Charter.md

 * Suborbital
 * Axios Heart Studios

-and other affiliated entities that may elect oversight by this committee
+and other affiliated components that may elect oversight by this committee

 ## Director Elections